sampsyo/bluelet/README.rst

 Bluelet is a simple, pure-Python solution for writing intelligible asynchronous socket applications.
 It uses `PEP 342 coroutines`_ to make concurrent I/O look and act like sequential programming.

 In this way, it is similar to the `Greenlet`_ green-threads library and its associated packages `Eventlet`_ and `Gevent`_.
 Bluelet has a simpler, 100% Python implementation that comes at the cost of flexibility and performance when compared to Greenlet-based solutions.
-However, it should be sufficient for many applications that don't need serious scalability; it can be thought of as a less-horrible alternative to `asyncore`_ or an asynchronous replacement for `SocketServer`_.
+However, it should be sufficient for many applications that don't need serious scalability; it can be thought of as a less-horrible alternative to `asyncore`_ or an asynchronous replacement for `SocketServer`_ (and more).

 .. _PEP 342 coroutines: http://www.python.org/dev/peps/pep-0342/
 .. _asyncore: http://docs.python.org/library/asyncore.html